InquisitiveAS/InquisitiveAS.github.io/_pages/about.md

 *"I love to sketch humans(speed-sketching),weight lifting, going on trails, and love cooking .
 I love coffee-hoping,food-tasting,wine-tasing on weekends.
 I am learning to play RAV-VAST Steel tongue drum" ~ My free time*

+*Architecture,Technology and Robotics is what excites me!
+I deeply care how this will impact the AEC in the next 25 years and I am excited for the roller-coaster.*

+*I independently vlog on Architectural Robotics ~ [Vlog](https://vimeo.com/exdas)since 2014*

 A former architect transitioned into computational design, now specializing in developing plugins/add-ins for Revit, Rhino, and standalone applications in other AEC softwares like Speckle,APS,etc to streamline AEC workflows.